 Air Force ASVAB and Education Requirements

-Your chances of joining the Air Force without graduating high school are slim to none.
+Your chances of joining the Air Force without graduating from high school are slim.
 Even with a GED, the chances are not good.
 Only about half of one percent of all Air Force enlistments each year are GED-holders.
 To even be considered for one of these very few slots, a GED-holder must score a minimum of 65 on the AFQT.

 The Air Force allows a higher enlistment rank for recruits with college credit.